-The aim of emissions trading is to maintain the carbon dioxide emissions of large industrial and energy production plants below the emission cap set for the whole EU emissions trading sector.
+The aim of the EU emissions trading system (EU ETS) is to keep the greenhouse gas emissions of industrial and energy production plants and flights within the European Economic Area (EEA) below the EU-wide emissions cap for the emissions trading sector.

-The emissions trading system covers over 40 per cent of the EU’s greenhouse gas emissions and approximately a half of the greenhouse gas emissions in Finland.
+The emissions trading system covers more than 40% of the total greenhouse gas emissions in the EU and just under half of the greenhouse gas emissions in Finland.

 Basic principles of emissions trading: